saulteafarmer/tangerine/README.md

 - **PvE-Oriented with PvP Zones**: Enjoy survival-focused gameplay without constant player threats, while still having dedicated PvP zones for risk and reward.
 - **Bitcoin Rewards**: Earn sats through in-game activities and engage with a Bitcoin-based economy.
-- **Unique Events**: Participate in Sputnik and Convoy Reforged for opportunities to earn mining resources and valuable rewards.
+- **Unique Events**: Participate in Raidable Bases, Sputnik and Convoy Reforged for opportunities to earn mining resources and valuable rewards.
-- **Raid
 - **Community-Driven**: Join a welcoming community that prioritizes both education and fun.

 ## 📜 Server Details and Logs